 “It’s five-thirty in the damn morning.”

-Rei was waiting for him near the barn.
-A trestle table was set up with a scale at one end and at the other a big metal coffee dispenser and a plastic yellow sports jug with “water” inked in black.
+Rei waited for him near the barn.
+A trestle table was set up, with a scale at one end and at the other a big metal coffee dispenser and a plastic yellow sports jug with “water” inked in black.
 The Mexicans were signing a sheet of paper; Rei stood next in line.
 Behind the table, an elderly Japanese man, presumably Mr. Hayatsu, looked on.
 The Mexicans finished, and walked toward another line at the barn, where a white middle-aged woman handed out plastic yellow berry crates.
 As Steve joined him, Rei picked up the pen.
 Mr. Hayatsu took a step closer across the table, hovering.
 With his attention still on the paper, Rei muttered, “This is my friend, Steve.
 He’s come to work.”

 “Hi, Steve.”
 The man had a Japanese accent.
 He kept his hands in the pockets of his windbreaker.
 “You a good worker?”
 He didn’t wait for the answer.
 “No fooling around, okay?
 We have problems before with city boys goofing off throwing berries.
 We kick your butt out.”
 He smiled.

-“Here,” Rei said, ignoring Mr. Hayatsu and looking surly, and handed Steve the pen.
+“Here,” Rei said, ignoring Mr. Hayatsu and looking extra surly, and handed Steve the pen.
 “Write down your name, and when you bring up each crate, they’ll weigh it and put down your total.
 They pay a dollar a crate when the day’s over.”

 Steve signed in at the bottom of about thirty names and followed Rei over to the barn, where the crate woman had just helped the Mexicans.
 “This is Steve, Mrs. Hayatsu,” Rei said.
 Her black hair was white-streaked, and she had a stern, lean face.
 Steve had taken her for white, but he could see now that she was half Asian.